Jus-Be/orin-ayo/QUICK-START.md

 ### Midi Style Files
 The accompaniment music will be generated from MIDI style files used by Yamaha, Ketron and Casio.
 See features [#4](#4---arranger-group) and [#5](#5---arranger-style) below on how to select and load a style file.

+In order to play the GM MIDI notes in the style files, you would need to select a sound font.
+See feature [#7](#7---sound-font-file) for more details.

 ### Web Audio Loops
 The accompaniment music will be generated from WebAudio loops that have been played and recorded from a range of arranger keyboards that includes Ketron, Yamaha and Roland.
 See features #15, #16 and #17 below on how to select and load audio loops for drums, bass and chordal instruments.